cameron-elliott/cameronelliott.com/src/blog/WebRTC TURN Continuous Health Monitoring: Dependable WebRTC Systems.md

 ## High Level Summary for Managers and Developers

+### What is This Article About?

+This guide is for those using STUN/TURN with WebRTC.

+It is to help you decide why you might, or why you might not monitor and track the health and performance of your STUN/TURN servers.

+This will also help you decide how to implement monitoring if you decide to do it on your own.

+If you need STUN/TURN monitoring, but don't want to build it yourself, [RTC9.COM] offers free and paid services.

+If you choose to run your own server, and you choose to build your own monitoring infrastructure, you can use [rtc9-turnhealthmonitor] which provides a standard HTTP Prometheus endpoint for most monitoring systems.

 ### What is TURN for WebRTC Health Monitoring?

 Health monitoring for TURN for WebRTC provides insight into the health and performance of running STUN/TURN servers.